 How do AI features improve content management for multiple brands?

-AI agents draft, schedule, and analyze posts per brand while preserving each brand's voice.
-The Brand Agent extracts voice and tone from a brand's website and past posts; the Research Agent surfaces relevant trends and hooks; the Social Media Agent publishes to the right channel at the right time.
-Across 3–5 brands, multi-brand operators report this saves the equivalent of 4–6 hours per brand per week versus manual coordination.
+An AI Social Media Assistant drafts, schedules, and analyzes posts per brand while keeping each brand's voice.
+The Brand Agent extracts tone from your site and past posts, the Research Agent surfaces trends, and the Posting Agent publishes to the right channel at the right time, cutting the manual coordination multi-brand work usually demands.

 Can I assign different permissions to team members per brand?

 Yes.
-Leading multi-brand platforms (Velocity, Hootsuite, Sprout Social, Agorapulse, Vista Social, Zoho Social, and Oktopost) let you set granular role-based access controls per brand so each team or client only sees their own workspace, analytics, and approval queue.
-This is essential for agency-client workflows and for enterprises with separated business units.
+Leading multi-brand platforms like Hootsuite, Sprout Social, Agorapulse, Vista Social, Zoho Social, and Oktopost let you set role-based access per brand, so each team or client sees only its own workspace, analytics, and approvals.
+This is essential for agency-client and multi-business-unit setups.

 Sources and Further Reading